 Hen Domen was built after 1071, when Roger de Montgomery, the first Earl of Shrewsbury, received extensive areas of Shropshire from king William the Conqueror.
 Archaeological excavations suggest that the construction was completed before 1100.
 Roger called the castle Montgomery just like the town in France (St Germain de Montgommeri), from which he arrived.
 Its current Welsh name means “Old Mound”.

-The outer bailey occupied an oval area of about 50 by 40 meters, surrounded by a dry moat, 2.7 meters deep.
+The outer bailey occupied an oval area of about 50 by 38 meters, surrounded by a dry moat, 2.7 meters deep.
 Motte, an artificially built mound, was located in the south-west corner.
-It was 8 meters high, with steep edges and a flat peak with a diameter of 6.7 meters.
+It was 8 meters high, a diameter of about 40 meters with steep edges and a flat peak with a diameter of 6.7 meters.
 There was a timber keep in a tower-like character on it, connected by a bridge with an outer bailey.
 This bridge came to a large, probably two-story building measuring 5×6 meters.
 The remaining buildings were a timber palisade surrounding the castle, a timber tower near the mound and a gatehouse on the south side.

 The castle has not survived to modern times, the only remnant of it is an earth mound.
 It is located on private property and can be visited only with the agree of the owner.